Officers for 2020-2021

 - If you still have questions, please do not hesitate to reach out to one of our officers listed below.

 School: Florida State University College of Medicine

 Abigail is a third year medical student at Florida State University College of Medicine - Daytona Beach.
-Prior to beginning medical school, she attained two bachelor degrees from the University of Florida, where her passion for the field of anesthesiology was ignited through patient safety research, mentorship, and exposure to the many essential roles of an anesthesiologist.
+Prior to beginning medical school, she attained two bachelor degrees from the University of Florida, where she discovered her passion for patient safety research and interest in the inter-professional, team model, of perioperative care.

 School: University of New England College of Osteopathic Medicine